User00015/FoxingAround/MVC5App/bower_components/angular-jwt/README.md

 * **Decode a JWT** from your AngularJS app
 * Check the **expiration date** of the JWT
 * Automatically **send the JWT in every request** made to the server
-* Use **refresh tokens to always send a not expired JWT** to the server
 * Manage the user's authentication state with **authManager**

 ## Installing it

-You have several options:
+You have several options: Install with either bower or npm and link to the installed file from html using script tag.

 ```bash
 bower install angular-jwt